Macatools/macapype/_sources/install.rst.txt

 Macapype also relies on python packages.

-In case you have access to a conda environnment, here is the procedure to initialize your own environnment (called "macapype", but can be called the name you prefer):
+In case you have access to a conda environment, here is the procedure to initialize your own environnment (called "macapype", but can be called the name you prefer):

 .. code-block:: bash